muneerkk66/CurrencyConvertor/README.md

 ## Features
 -  You can convert  arround 25 country currency.
--  Both directional conversion is possible
+-  Bi-directional conversion is possible

 ## Requirements